Home » Cardiovascular Health » Human Circulatory System » Natural Blood Thinners

 • Blood thinners are used to stop platelets from forming clots.
 Natural blood thinner works to decrease crp and inflammation.
 In doing so, it increases circulation

-• They can be divided into four groups: foods with high amounts of salicylates (to help block vitamin K absorption), supplements containing vitamin E , omega-3 fatty acids and additional various groups
+• They can be divided into four groups: foods with high amounts of salicylates (to help block vitamin K absorption), supplements containing vitamin E , fatty acids and additional various groups

 Blood thinner, also known as an anti-coagulant, is being used to stop platelets from forming clots.
 Platelets (thrombocytes) are colorless cells in the blood that help blood clot.
 Platelets clump together and form plugs in blood vessel holes to stop blood loss.